dawidd6/deber/doc/deber.md

 The following steps are executed (in that exact order):

-`check`
+`1. check`

-    Check if to-be-build package is already built and in archive.
+        Checks if to-be-built package is already built and in archive.

-    Note: if package is in archive, then deber will simply exit.
+        If package is in archive, then deber will simply exit.

-`build`

-    Build image.
+        To build package anyway, simply exclude this step.

+`2. build`

+        Builds image for deber's use.
         This step is skipped if an image is already built.
+        Image's parent name is derived from Debian's changelog, for example if in `debian/changelog` target distribution is `bionic`, then deber will use `ubuntu:bionic` image as a parent from Docker Hub.
+        Image's repository name is determined by querying Docker Hub API.
+        So, if one wants to build for other distribution than specified in `debian/changelog`, just change target distribution to whatever one desires and deber will follow.

-    Also if image is older than 14 days, then deber will try to rebuild it.
+        Also if image is older than 14 days, deber will try to rebuild it.

-`create`
+`3. create`

-    Create container and make needed directories on host system.
+        Creates container and makes needed directories on host system.

-`start`
+        Will fail if image is nonexistent.

+`4. start`

-    Start container.
+        Starts previously created container.

-`tarball`
+        The entry command is `sleep inf`, which means that container will just sit there, doing nothing and waiting for commands.

+`5. tarball`

-    Move orig upstream tarball from parent directory to build directory.
+        Moves orig upstream tarball from parent directory to build directory.

-`update`
+        Will fail if tarball is nonexistent and skip if package is native.

+`6. update`

-    Update apt's cache.
+        Updates apt's cache.

-`deps`
+        Also creates empty `Packages` file in archive if nonexistent

+`7. deps`

-    Install package's build dependencies in container
+        Installs package's build dependencies in container.

-`package`
+        Runs `mk-build-deps` with appropriate options.

+`8. package`

-    Run `dpkg-buildpackage` in container.
+        Runs `dpkg-buildpackage` in container.

-`test`
+        Options passed to `dpkg-buildpackage` are taken from environment variable

+`9. test`

-    Run series of commands in Docker container:
+        Runs series of commands in container:
           - debc
           - debi
           - lintian

-`archive`
+        Options passed to `lintian` are taken from environment variable

+`10. archive`

-    Move built package artifacts to archive.
+        Moves built package artifacts (like .deb, .dsc and others) to archive.

-    Note: this step is skipped if package directory already exists in archive
+        Package directory in archive is overwritten every time.

-`scan`

-    Scan packages in archive.

-`stop`
+`11. scan`

+        Scans available packages in archive and writes result to `Packages` file.
+        This `Packages` file is then used by apt in container.

+`12. stop`

-    Stop container.
+        Stops container.

-`remove`
+        With 10ms timeout.

+`13. remove`

-    Remove container.
+        Removes container.
+        Nothing more.

 ## EXAMPLES